 Note: Due to the coronavirus pandemic, all games, dates and times are subject to change.

-The Crimson Tide went 11-2 last year, beating Michigan in the Citrus Bowl after missing out on the College Football Playoff for the first time in its six-year existence.
+The Crimson Tide went 11-2 in 2019, beating Michigan in the Citrus Bowl after missing out on the College Football Playoff for the first time in its six-year existence.

 Here’s what happened in every game of Alabama's 2019 schedule: